 Structural Formation of Devanagari:

-All the languages written in Brahmi derived scripts follow a particular way of formation of its words, known as "akshar".
-In the next section there are detailed akshar formation rules as applicable to representation of "Hindi" language when written in Devanagari Script.
-These rules need slight additions for different languages written in Devanagari in terms of
+All the languages written in Brahmi derived scripts follow a particular way of formation of their words, known as akshar.
+In the next section there are detailed akshar formation rules as applicable to representation of the Hindi language when written in the Devanagari Script.
+These rules need slight additions for different languages written in Devanagari in terms of:

 - Character addition/deletion (e.g. Nukta [U+093C] character is applicable for Hindi but not Marathi)